 I am interested in the cultural history of the eastern Mediterranean, especially the Middle East, in the Late Antique and early medieval period.
 My research focuses on the Syriac-speaking Christian communities of the Near East in this period, but I am interested in a number of other, related areas, including Eastern Christian Studies more broadly, Patristics/early Christian studies, Greco-Syriac and Greco-Arabic translation, Christian-Muslim interactions, sectarianism and identity, early Islamic history, the history of the Arabic Bible, and the Quran.
 I am also interested in manuscripts and the editing of Syriac and Arabic (especially Christian Arabic) texts.

-I am working on a book entitled Lovers of Labor at the End of the Ancient World: Syriac Scholars Between Byzantium and Islam.
+I am working on a book about the history of Greco-Syriac translation and Syriac scholarship in the late antique and early medieval period.
 I have edited and translated the Syriac letters of George, Bishop of the Arab Tribes (d.
 724) as well as the Karshuni life of Theodota of Amid (d.
-698).
-I have also translated the Syriac life of Simeon of the Olives (d.
-734).
-These latter two are to eventually be published in collaboration with Andrew Palmer.
+698) and hope to eventually publish these.

 Selected Articles and Chapters

 “Between Christology and Kalām?
 The Life and Letters of George, Bishop of the Arab Tribes,” pp. 671-716, in Malphono w-Rabo d-Malphone: Studies in Honor of Sebastian P. Brock, ed.
 G. Kiraz, (Piscataway, NJ: Gorgias Press, 2008).
 Reprinted as Jack Tannous, Between Christology and Kalam?
 The Life and Letters of George, Bishop of the Arab Tribes (Analecta Gorgiana 128) (Piscataway, NJ, Gorgias Press, 2009).